ElGarageHub/MakeyMakeyOfflineApps/README.md

 ## License

-Copyright 2018 El Garage Project Hub, Javier Rizzo, Poleth Zavala.
+Copyright 2018 El Garage Project Hub, Javier Rizzo, Poleth Zavala, Luis Felipe Martinez.

-The code and images in this project are released under Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA 4.0).
+The code and images in this project, except El Garage logo, are released under Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA 4.0).

 The piano sounds were made by Scratch, under the CC BY-SA 2.0 license.
 Scratch is developed by the Lifelong Kindergarten Group at the MIT Media Lab.
 See